kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 along the way.
 Niceties help us with that.

 Receiving niceties from people is also great.
-It kind of make you feel appreciated and more confidence about yourself?
+It kind of make you feel appreciated and more confidence about yourself.
+Personally, I felt really heartwarming and confidence about myself after reading the niceties.

-We often judge ourselves more critically.
-Others, tend to be able to have less bias.
-Hence, receiving niceties from the others also helpbalancing our critical view with the other perspectives.

-Personally, I felt really heartwarming and confidence about myself.
+### How RC operates

+The other plus points of RC is how they operate.
+There are a couple of things I like about how RC operates.
+The onboarding, the first week, the ongoing improvements the facilitators trying to make, is beyond my expectations.
-While there is more I could write about how RC operates really well from my perspective, I guess I'll stop writing here first for the time being.
+While there is more I could write about how RC operates well from my perspective, I guess it's better for me to summarize my thoughts more concisely.

+From what I have experience and observe, RC nails it on managing expectations and having a good feedback mechanism in place and taking actions to ensure that the participants get the most out of RC.

+The fact that they are able to pivot to having virtual RC and continuously improving the experience just prove it all.
+Along my time here in RC, I have seen a few initiatives started by the facilitators, to help with the challenges people are facing in their time in RC.

+Personally, I think that a company can learn a lot from how RC operates and some of the practices it have.

 ## Closing

-_WIP_

-12 hours difference in timezone isn't stopping me from having fun.
-There are tough time when dealing with sleep cycle, but it's definitely worth it.
-The timezone also allow me to easily balance between spending time on events and focus work.
+To conclude, participating in RC not only makes me a better programmer and reignite my passion about computing, it open up a portal for me to connect with liked minded people and explore the unknowns unknowns about everything.

+When I first applied of RC, I would never thought that I would get in.
+When I get accepted, I would never thought that I would be enjoying as much due to the 12 hours timezone difference.
+Turn out that I was wrong.
+Having the timezone difference kind of help me to balance my time between events and focus work.

+So, if you're interested to join, please don't hesitate to apply!

+<script async defer src="https://www.recurse-scout.com/loader.js?t=be2ff87ed4d98a9f986aa32a60d57250"></script>